 Creating a Complete Solution for the Ways Burglars Defeat Alarm Systems

 We hope that this post has given you some insight into how burglars defeat alarm systems.
-More importantly, we hope we’ve given you some ideas on how to protect yourself from these tactics.
+More importantly, we hope we’ve given you some ideas on how to counteract these tactics.
 Perhaps you have an alarm and now have some ideas to make it more burglar-proof.
 Or perhaps you wish to install a new alarm without leaving any gaps in security.
 Either way, we encourage you to contact us with any questions you may have.
 We provide free site surveys for homeowners.
 While on site, we can address any concerns you may have and make suggestions of our own.
-Together we can create a security plan that addresses and protects you against the ways that burglars defeat alarm systems.
+Together we can create a security plan that addresses the various ways that burglars defeat alarm systems.